 6 Month Price Index

 12 Month Price Index

-What is very clear is that companies with a low price index (Q5) for both the 6- and 12-month price index are to be avoided at all costs as for small companies as the 6-months was the worst, and 12-months price index the second worst single factor strategy we tested.
+What is very clear is that companies with a low price index (Q5) for both the 6- and 12-month price index are to be avoided at all costs as for small companies as the 6-months was the worst, and 12-month price index the second worst single factor strategy we tested.

-Another reason why short term momentum works is the so called ‘inertia effect’.
-In his book, ‘The New Finance’, Robert Haugen said stock prices exhibit inertia in the short-term and often have reversals in the long-term.
+Another reason why short-term momentum works is the so-called ‘inertia effect’.
+In his book, ‘The New Finance’, Robert Haugen said stock prices exhibit inertia in the short term and often have reversals in the long term.
 This is driven by the tendency of companies in competitive industries to revert to the mean.
 Yesterday's winners become losers or average performers, while yesterday's losers improve.
-The market is slow to recognise these reversals and thus share price trends continue.
+The market is slow to recognise these reversals, and thus share price trends continue.